sap-tutorials/Tutorials/tutorials/workzone-build-2-workspace/workzone-build-2-workspace.md

 author_profile: https://github.com/LindsayBert
 ---

-# Add a Workspace to SAP Work Zone
+# Add a Workspace to SAP Build Work Zone, advanced edition
 <!-- description --> Create a workspace and add content to it that you can share with other members of your workspace.

 ## Prerequisites
-- You have an environment set up and you can access your SAP Work Zone.
+- You have an environment set up and you can access your SAP Build Work Zone, advanced edition.
 &nbsp;
-**Note that SAP Work Zone is not available in a trial account.**
+**Note that it is not available in a trial account.**

 ## You will learn